 It is possible, even with filtration as described in 11.5, for passages to become blocked either with debris or solids precipitated from solution.
 Should a blockage or partial blockage occur, it is possible for pool boiling to take place, which in turn potentially leads to hydrocarbon accumulation.
 Selecting fins that allow flow between the fin channels such as perforated or serrated fins can minimize this risk.
-Plain fins, which do not allow passage to passage flow, should be avoided.
+Plain fins should be avoided.

 Consideration can be given to placing space between fin pads in sections of the heat exchanger where oxygen is boiled.
 This prevents misalignment of the fin pads from restricting flow through individual passages (such misalignment has contributed to minor energy releases in reboiler condensers).
 Restricted velocity could lead to hydrocarbon accumulation as described in 11.2.1.
 This accumulation risk is higher at low boiling pressures.
-At higher pressure (typically above 1000 kPa [145 psig]), the vapor phase solubilities of the hazardous trace compounds are relatively high and if the feed to the ASU is within typical limits, consideration might be given to not using fin pad spacers in the boiling section to increase the mechanical integrity of the exchanger.
+At higher pressure (typically above 145 psi [1000 kPa]), the vapor phase solubilities of the hazardous trace compounds are relatively high.
+If the feed to the ASU is within typical limits, consideration may be given to not using fin pad spacers in the boiling section to increase the mechanical integrity of the exchanger.